 Wiam El-Tamami is an Egyptian writer, translator, editor, and wanderer.
 She has spent many years moving between different cultures and communities across the Middle East, Europe, Southeast Asia, and North America.
-She writes nonfiction, fiction, and microstories that blur the boundaries of both.
-Her writing and translation work has been published in Granta, Freeman’s, Social Movement Studies, Jadaliyya, Alif, Banipal, Craft and Ploughshares Solos (forthcoming), as well as several anthologies, including Translating Dissent, The Uncanny Reader, and Road Stories
+Her work has been featured in publications such as The Paris Review, Granta, Ploughshares, LitHub, Freeman’s, AGNI, ArabLit, The Massachussetts Review, CRAFT, World Literature Today, The Markaz Review, Social Movement Studies, Jadaliyya, Alif, Banipal, and The Common, as well as several anthologies, including Translating Dissent, The Uncanny Reader, Road Stories, and 48Kg.

-She has received fellowships, grants, and residencies from Art Omi, the Banff Center for the Arts, Akademie Schloss Solitude, the Mophradat Foundation, and the Berlin Senatsverwaltung für Kultur und Europa.
-She won the 2011 Harvill Secker Translation Prize, was shortlisted for the 2023 Craft Nonfiction Prize, and was a finalist for the 2023 Disquiet Prize.
+She has received fellowships, grants, and residencies from Art Omi, the Banff Center for the Arts, Akademie Schloss Solitude, the Mophradat Foundation, and the Berlin Senate Department for Culture and Europe.
+She won the 2011 Harvill Secker Translation Prize, was a finalist for the 2023 Disquiet International Prize, and received a Pushcart Prize nomination in 2024.

-Then there are all her other lives: as a chef, long-term nomad (nineteen years and counting), yoga teacher, and bodyworker.
+Then there are all her other lives: as a vegan/vegetarian cook, yoga teacher, and bodyworker.
 Intuitive movement, meditation, somatics, contact improvisation, yoga, and qi gong have been part of her practice for many years.
-After living in several megacities, she has shifted her attention to rural life over the past years: living in the Peloponnese mountains in Greece, in the Swiss Alps, on the Princes’ Islands in Turkey, on a farm in Wisconsin, in the German countryside.
+After living in several megacities, she has shifted her attention to rural life over the past years: living in the Peloponnese mountains in Greece, in the Swiss Alps, on the Princes’ Islands in Turkey, on a farm in Wisconsin, and in the German countryside.
 She is currently based in Berlin and exploring alternative rural communities around Europe, learning more about collective living, gardening, and life on the land.

 Interviews